 Take a break.
 If you got no one to take baby away for a bit of time.
 Take a break when he sleeps.
 Do something that cheers you on.

-Drink lots of water.
+- Drink lots of water.

-Play some music.
+- Play some music.

-Lock yourself in your bathroom, make sure baby is in a safe place first and scream or shout.
+- Lock yourself in your bathroom, make sure baby is in a safe place first and scream or shout.

-If you do have someone, have them hold baby for a bit while you shut the door and pass out.
+- If you do have someone, have them hold baby for a bit while you shut the door and pass out.

-Let your SO, MIl, SIL, BIL, granny to take care of baby or cook dinner.
+- Allow your SO, MIl, SIL, BIL, granny to take care of baby or cook dinner.
 Buy take aways once in a while.
 Or ready-made dinner with Checkers’ Ready to Chef meal in South Africa.

-Let the dishes and house chores slide.
+- Let the dishes and house chores slide.

-Spend all day in bed if you can.
+- Spend all day in bed if you can.

-Get a nanny for the day while you rest.
-Get house cleaning help.
+- Hire a nanny for the day while you rest.

-Get yourself some comfy, fluffy house shoes.
+- Buy yourself some comfy, fluffy house shoes.
 And a beautiful flowy gown.

 Pamper yourself.
 Go to a spa if you can.
 Better yet make your own DIY spa.
 YouTube has lots if tutorials on that.

 Sit outside and get some fresh air.

-Have some fruits, oranges for vitamin C. Some ladies from the group suggested multivitamins.
+- Have some fruits, oranges for vitamin C. Some ladies from the group suggested multivitamins.

-Take it easy on yourself.
+- Take it easy on yourself.
 Don’t bend over for small things.
 Your house will never be sparkling clean.

-Watch comedy movies.
+- Watch comedy movies.
 Dance, laugh, create.
 Laughter is good for the soul.
 Refocus.

-Read a book or short story.
+- Read a book or short story.

-It gets easier as time goes on and you figure yourself out as a SAHM.
+- Join your local library for fun events.
+Have hope that it gets easier as time goes on and you figure yourself out as a SAHM.

+- Have you time.
+Why?
+Because you matter.
 Join and connect with other moms.

-Go out everyday.
+- Go out everyday.
 Don’t suffocate yourself and your baby the four corners of your house.
 You will lose your sanity.

 Smile.
 Look at the good.
 Shift your concentration and mindset.
 Why are you doing this?
 What is the good in it?

-Talk to someone in a similar situation like I did.
+- Talk to someone in a similar situation like I did.
 It helped me feel much better and they gave me good advice.

-What motivates you?
+- What motivates you?
 Do that.

-Eat healthy snacks.
+- Eat healthy snacks.
 Or indulge in that fantasy of chocolates you have been craving for.
 Just for today.

-Cry it out.
+- Cry it out.
 Yes when the tears want to flow don’t stop them.
 A good cry let’s all the frustration out.

-Hey, remember that hobby that you loved to do but don’t have time to do it anymore.
+- Hey, remember that hobby that you loved to do but don’t have time to do it anymore.
 You can do it when baby is asleep.
 Even if it’s a few minutes of it.
 Take advantage of the quiet time while it lasts.

+Baby wearing frees your hands so you can do other staff for you.
+Blog.
+Do something towards your blog.
+Schedule, research or read comments.
 Tell yourself this all the time: ‘I matter.
 I will take care of me’.
 Love yourself.